hangit/UnityPackage/README.md

 Your will need to create an account and login to https://portal.hangit.com to create an app and generate your App ID Key set in the HangitData asset.

- At the very start of your application's execution, initialize the HangIt API by calling `Hangit.StartLocation();`.
+ At the very start of your application's execution, initialize the HangIt API by calling `Hangit.StartLocation();`:

   	// start Hangit
   	Hangit.StartLocation();

 ### Opening the Wallet ###